 Suppliers: An efficient supply chain is important to competitiveness.
 An important component of supplier selection and maintenance is a commitment to continual improvement, including energy efficiency.
 An EnMS can help with supplier selection.
 The presence of an EnMS would be one indication of a supplier’s commitment to energy efficiency improvement.

 Public: The public in general, as well as many public groups, can be drivers for an organization’s operation.
-Both can provide pressure relative to emissions reduction, resource conservation, alternative fuels, and the like.
+Both can provide pressure relative to issues like emissions reduction, resource conservation, and alternative fuels.
 Public utilities can impose requirements that must be addressed.
 An EnMS can help an organization address these issues and provide evidence of its efforts.
 Examples of public interested parties are:

 - Environmental Groups